tliron/prudence/examples/typescript/README.md

     sudo apt install node-typescript

-Prudence can now run `tsc` for you, including re-running it automatically when any `.ts` files are changed (when `--watch=true`, the default).
+Prudence can run `tsc` for you, including re-running it automatically when any `.ts` files are changed (when `--watch=true`, the default).
 To enable TypeScript support use the `--typescript` flag to point to the directory where your `tsconfig.json` is: